KarthikMAM/Kissanime-Download-Links-Grabber/README.md

 # Kissanime-Download-Links-Grabber
-A javascript based chrome extension to grab the links of all the episodes in a series from the websites <b>KissAnime | KissAsian | KissCartoon
+A javascript based chrome extension to grab the links of all the episodes in a series from the websites <b>KissAnime | KissAsian | KissCartoon</b>

 <section>
   <h4>Supported Websites</h4>